Achillea (Yarrow) Growth and Care Guide

 Size and Growth Habit

-Yarrow millefolia plants typically reach heights ranging from 1 to 3 feet, with some compact varieties staying under 18 inches and larger species exceeding 3 feet in optimal conditions.
+Yarrow plants typically reach heights ranging from 1 to 3 feet, with some compact varieties staying under 16 inches and larger species reaching 3 feet in optimal growing conditions.
 Their clumping growth habit makes them incredibly versatile, whether used as striking border plants, a ground cover, or fillers to seamlessly connect other elements in a garden bed.
-Yarrow spreads via rhizomatous roots, allowing it to form dense mats over time, which can help suppress weeds.
-While the plant’s spreading nature is beneficial, it remains easy to manage with regular pruning and division, making it a low-maintenance yet impactful choice for many garden styles.

 Leaves and Flowers

-Achillea millefolium is easily recognizable by its finely dissected, fern-like foliage, which varies in shades of gray-green depending on the variety.
+Achillea is easily recognizable by its finely dissected, fern-like foliage, which varies in shades of gray-green depending on the variety.
 The leaves not only provide a soft, airy texture but also offer a striking contrast to the bolder shapes and colors of surrounding plants.
 These aromatic leaves are a standout feature in their own right, adding visual interest even during the plant’s non-blooming periods.

-Yarrow millefolium blooms are small and tightly clustered into flat-topped flower heads, known as corymbs.
+The blooms are small and tightly clustered into flat-topped flower heads, known as corymbs.
 These flower heads can span several inches across, creating a vibrant display of colors, including white, yellow, pink, orange, red and violet.
 Flowering typically begins in late spring or early summer and can last into the fall with proper pruning.
 These long-lasting blooms not only brighten gardens but also attract pollinators like bees, butterflies, and beneficial insects, making Yarrow an ecological powerhouse.

 Is Achillea Annual or Perennial?